 Also around this time, the Cambodia and The Vaguely Familiar collaborations occurred.
-While they did not result in official releases, demo tapes from these sessions show Fish's willingness to utilize sequencers and assume purely songwriter and intrumentalist roles.
+While they did not result in official releases, demo tapes from these sessions show Fish's willingness to utilize sequencers and to collaborate in songwriter and intrumentalist roles.

 The Black Eg sequencer-backed approach was made more accessible in Sumosonic and featured several vocalists and percussion in traditional pop arrangements.
-There were two Sumosonic releases, This Is Sumo, and a single Come, Friendly Spacemen.
-These were Pat Fish's final releases on Creation Records.
+There were three Sumosonic releases, which were Pat Fish's final releases on Creation Records.

-In the early aughts, Pat inadvertently assembled a supergroup, with ex-Sumosonic members and well known local musicians to form Wilson.
-Wilson layered guitar-riffs and shouty-pop over solid sequencing.
-Nearly 100 live shows were played, and a live DVD was self-released at the end of Wilson's decade-long run.
+In the early aughts, Pat inadvertently assembled a supergroup - Wilson - with ex-Sumosonic members and well known local musicians.
+Wilson layered guitar-riffs and shouty-pop over solid sequencing and live percussion.
+Nearly 100 live shows were played, and a live DVD was self-released at the end of a decade-long run.